 Subject to an annual evergreen increase and adjustment in the case of certain capitalization events, the Company initially reserved 4,384,000 shares of the Company's common stock for issuance pursuant to awards under the 2018 Plan.
 The 2018 Plan is administered by the Compensation Committee of the Company's Board of Directors.
-The number of shares of the Company's common stock available for issuance under the 2018 Plan will also include an annual increase on the first day of each fiscal year beginning with the 2020 fiscal year, equal to the least of (i) 8,768,800 shares, (ii) 4% of the Company's Common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Company's Board of Directors.
-Effective January 1, 2020, the number of shares of common stock available under the 2018 Plan increased by 964,487 shares pursuant to the evergreen provision of the 2018 Plan.
-As of June 30, 2020, 2,855,052 shares of common stock remained available for issuance under the 2018 Plan.
+The number of shares of the Company's common stock available for issuance under the 2018 Plan will also include an annual increase on the first day of each fiscal year beginning with the 2020 fiscal year, equal to the least of (i) 8,768,800 shares, (ii) 4% of the Company's common stock and non-voting common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Company's Board of Directors.
+Effective January 1, 2021, the number of shares of common stock available under the 2018 Plan increased by 1,278,965 shares pursuant to the evergreen provision of the 2018 Plan.
+As of June 30, 2021, 3,614,303 shares of common stock remained available for issuance under the 2018 Plan.